Smart cities aren’t just a concept or a dream of the future.

 Can smart cities be secured and trusted?

-All ecosystem partners - governments, enterprises, software providers, device manufactures, energy providers and the network service providers - must do their part and integrate solutions that abide by four core security objectives:
+All ecosystem partners - governments, enterprises, software providers, device manufacturers, energy providers, and network service providers - must do their part and integrate solutions that abide by four core security objectives:

 Integrity: Smart cities depend on reliable and accurate data.
 Measures must be taken to ensure that data is accurate and free from manipulation.

-Confidentiality: Some of the data collected, stored and analyzed will include sensitive details about consumers themselves.
+Confidentiality: Some of the data collected, stored, and analyzed will include sensitive details about consumers themselves.
 Steps must be taken to prevent unauthorized disclosure of sensitive information.

 Accountability: Users of a system must be responsible for their actions.
 Their interactions with sensitive systems should be logged and associated with a specific user.
-These logs should be difficult to forge and have strong integrity protection.
+These logs should be difficult to forge and have reliable integrity protection.

 To achieve these security core objectives, strong authentication and ID management solutions need to be integrated into the ecosystem to ensure that data is shared only with authorized parties.

-IoT Cyber security Improvement Act in the U.S. will help to establish minimum security requirements for connected devices.
+IoT Cybersecurity Improvement Act in the U.S. will help to establish minimum security requirements for connected devices.